beyond-all-reason/teiserver/documents/tachyon/lobby.md

 - lobby
 - modoptions
 - bots
-- players
+- players (a list of all player clients)
-- members (contains all members, not just players)
+- member_list (contains a list of all the member clients)

 ```json
 {